observablehq/framework/examples/us-dams/src/by-state.md

   </div>
   <div class="card grid-colspan-2 grid-rowspan-4" style="padding: 0px">
     <div style="padding: 1em">
+      <h2>${pickState} dam locations and conditions</h2>
-      <h3>Size represents maximum storage capacity (acre-feet).
+      <h3>Zoom and scroll, or hold shift to rotate.
+Hover on individual dams for more information.
+Size represents maximum storage capacity (acre-feet).
 The scale should only be used to compare dam sizes within ${pickState}, not across states.</h3>
       ${resize((width) => stackedBarChart(width))}
     </div>
     <div>